ricardpaschoeto/Modern-Robotics-Specialization-Capstone/README.md

 ## Motivation

 My first point to enroll in this Specialization is to get more confidence in robot control and design.
-This project mixed everything that I leraned in this course and it became very interesting and challenge.
+This project mixed everything that I learned in this course and it became very interesting and challenge.

 ## Buid Status